People

 Advait Jagannathan - Research Assistant

-Advait is a second-year undergraduate student at UCSD studying human biology.
+Advait is a third-year undergraduate student at UCSD studying human biology.
 He has an interest in the pre-medical route, specifically in the psychology realm, with a current focus on working with veterans experiencing SMI/Smoking dependencies.
 In his free time, he enjoys playing basketball, listening to music, and saving cats stuck in trees.

 Collaborators